martysl/aibot-os/README.md

 ## What You need to remember:
 In shape settings
-- in your shape personality tell your shape responses can be max 250 characters
+- in your shape personality tell your shape responses can be max 250 characters (u can experiment but i found this optimal)
-- in your shape personality tell your shape every prompt she got start from name of person what is "Name:"
+- in your shape personality tell your shape every prompt she got start from name of person "Name:" so example what is user name is Agi it will start from Agi:
 In php:
 - configure API key
 - configure shape model example: shapeinc/username (of course put yours shape handle:) )
-- configure passowrd for api (should be other than connector)
+- configure password for api (should be other than connector)
-- configure passowrd for connector in LSL:
+- configure password for connector in LSL:
 - set prefix
 - set channel id (can be name or number up to you)